amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/index.md

 In some cases, particularly where there are many mechanisms available for to performing certain operations or where an approach is preferred or strongly encouraged, we may select a "default", in the same way we may select default technologies or patterns.

 !!!
 Warning "Guided not Forced"
     We use the principal of guidelines and defaults to enable autonomy.
-Guidelines and defaults combined is preferred to "best practices", which infer that the best way is already known, and discourages [continuous improvement](../AMPFlow/index.md#tenets){ data-preview }.
+Guidelines and defaults combined is preferred to "best practices", which infer that the best way is already known, and discourages [continuous improvement](../AMPFlow/index.md#tenets).

 Teams would be expected to use the Default approach, unless they have a clear justification for not doing so - for example suitability to their current problem, or while experimenting with new mechanisms.